For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 What does a pet sitter do?

-You'll simply be looking after someone's pet when you're not able to – if they're at work, for example.
+You'll simply be looking after someone's pet when they're not able to – if they're at work, for example.
 This way, owners don't have to use a cattery or kennel.
 Sometimes, it works out cheaper for them too.

 As a pet sitter, you may be responsible for feeding them, walking them, playing with them and making sure they stay safe.